unpc2026/diaryasprogrammer/README.md

 This is the primary abstraction level.

-Describe behavior that is guaranteed by PHP language semantics and is therefore appropriate for programmers to rely upon, independent of implementation strategy unless the language explicitly makes implementation differences observable.
+Describe behavior that is guaranteed by PHP language as documented in authoritative sources and is therefore appropriate for programmers to rely upon, independent of implementation strategy unless the language explicitly makes implementation differences observable.

 When possible, explain semantics in terms of: